-The final step in the process was to assess the indicators and evaluate progress toward the goals.
-The assessment of the goals was made by Sustainable Jersey staff working with an ad hoc committee that consisted of subject matter experts and leaders.
+Each year, the final step in the process is to assess the indicators and evaluate progress toward the goals.
+The assessment of the goals was updated in 2016 by Sustainable Jersey staff working with an ad hoc committee that consists of subject matter experts and leaders.